formalms/formalms/html/readme.txt

 5. LOADING A NEW LANGUAGE

-- Make sure that you have the required xml file on your PC (get it from installation tarball)
+- Make sure that you have the required xml file on your computer. get it from installation tarball .
+  The import procedure for the 3.x version can read the xml file directly from the web server folders
 - Go in the administration area
 - Go in language import/export
 - Select the xml file